garygr2002/Rebalance/README.md

 * For institution references,  modify the code file: <b>com.garygregg.rebalance.distinguished.DistinguishedInstitution.java</b>, and add the needed mnemonic
 * For portfolio references,  modify the code file: <b>com.garygregg.rebalance.distinguished.DistinguishedPortfolio.java</b>, and add the needed mnemonic

-Once the programmer/user accomplishes this, he may then reference the added mnemonic programmatically using the <b>Distinguished Key</b> field in a row in the distinguished file.
-The values for the keys will then be programmatically accessible from the <b>DistinguishedAccountLibrary</b>, <b>DistinguishedInstitutionLibrary</b>, or the <b>DistinguishedPortfolioLibrary</b>, depending on the type of distinguished key identified by the distinguished type.
-The key for rows in the distinguished file is a concatenation of the distinguished type and distinguished key, and the combination of the two should be unique.
+Once the programmer/user accomplishes this, he may then reference the added mnemonic programmatically using the [Distinguished Key](#distinguished-key) field in a row in the distinguished file.
+The values for the keys will then be programmatically accessible from the <b>DistinguishedAccountLibrary</b>, <b>DistinguishedInstitutionLibrary</b>, or the <b>DistinguishedPortfolioLibrary</b>, depending on the type of [Distinguished Key](#distinguished-key) identified by the [Distinguished Type](#distinguished-type).
+The key for rows in the distinguished file is a concatenation of the [Distinguished Type](#distinguished-type) and [Distinguished Key](#distinguished-key), and the combination of the two should be unique.
 The following are the fields of a distinguished file row.

 ### Distinguished Type